mafdezmoreno/SDL2_Tetris/README.md

 1. SDL: https://www.libsdl.org/download-2.0.php
 2. SDL_ttf: https://www.libsdl.org/projects/SDL_ttf/

-__Note for Linux__ an apt or apt-get installation is preferred to building from source.
+__Note for Linux__ an apt or apt-get installation is preferred to building from source:

+- SDL: `sudo apt install libsdl2-dev libsdl2-2.0-0 -y`
+- SDL_ttf: `sudo apt install libfreetype6-dev libsdl2-ttf-dev libsdl2-ttf-2.0-0 -y`

 __Note for Windows 1__: you have to adapt the sdl2-config.cmake with your SDL2 folder localization.
 For example: